Cricket Kenya: Cricket in Kenya

-Establishment Of Cricket Kenya
+Establishment of Cricket Kenya

-The final installation of Cricket Kenya as the body in charge of Cricket in Kenya came at the end of a long drawn out dispute the previous management, the Kenya Cricket Association and its Provincial boards among other stakeholders in the game.
+The final installation of Cricket Kenya as the body in charge of cricket in Kenya came at the end of a long drawn out dispute the previous management, the Kenya Cricket Association and its Provincial boards among other stakeholders in the game.
 The dispute, which centered around issues such as floundering constitutional review, and financial irregularities which had seen the KCA rack up almost 500,000 dollars of debt, and as well as periodic player disputes over pay that eventually saw the KCA lose all credibility within Kenyan cricketing circles as players, administrators and even the Kenya government gradually withdrew all recognition and support of the KCA in favour of Cricket Kenya, which was then an interim board put together by the Kenya Government to avoid the chaos that had been created by the KCA over the management of Cricket in Kenya.
 Ultimately, with the intervention of a high powered ICC delegation led by Percy Sonn and Peter Chingoka, an agreement on a new elections and a new constitution was agreed upon.
 The board members that were elected in the subsequent elections then formally wound up the Kenya Cricket Association paving the way for its official replacement by a new organisational body to be known as Cricket Kenya.

 Tom Tikolo served as the CEO of Cricket Kenya from 2005 to 2009 when he resigned due to cash scandal.
 After extensive searching he was replaced by Tom Sears in mid-2010.
-Sears himself steeped down in mid 2012 to pursue a career in rugby administration.
+Sears himself stepped down in mid 2012 to pursue a career in rugby administration.

+Partnership with Kisumu County

+Kisumu Governor Anyang' Nyong'o announced a partnership with Cricket Kenya to transform the cricket grounds at Jaramogi Oginga Odinga Sports Complex into a premier community sports venue.
+Following a "highly productive" meeting with Cricket Kenya officials, including CEO Ronald Bukusi and Director of Women's Cricket Pearlyne Omamo, Nyong'o emphasized this revitalization as central to his vision of promoting cricket and fostering sportsmanship among youth and local clubs in Western Kenya.
+The upgraded facility aims to provide top-tier infrastructure for the region’s cricket enthusiasts.

+The governor commended Cricket Kenya’s ongoing initiative training students in 25 schools nationwide and highlighted Kisumu’s strategic role as a development hub for budding cricketers from Western and Nyanza regions.
+Nyong'o stressed that this project will not only nurture local talent but also position Kisumu as a sports-tourism destination, attracting local and international events to boost the regional economy through enhanced facilities and expanded outreach programs.